 These cookies were a very important part of my childhood.
 So important, in fact, that I just couldn’t wait to make them with my firstborn.
 The fact that he was just shy of six months old when his first Christmas rolled around didn’t deter me, either!
 I had my husband hold him up on the counter (he couldn’t even sit up on his own yet) as I rolled out the dough.
 I’d place a cookie cutter down on the dough and use his little hand to gently press it in.
 Brady would light up and laugh with each new cookie, even though he had no idea what we were doing!

 This is always a hectic time of year.
 For me, though, commercialism isn’t to blame – I finished my Christmas shopping a few months back.
 It is just that there is so much to celebrate and so many wonderful things to do in such a short time.
 If I had my way, the Christmas season would last twice as long.
 But it doesn’t and last I checked no one was interested in my opinion on the matter :).
 That is why these cookies are such a wonderful lifesaver.
-For that day when you planned on coming home and making cookies with your kids but just found yourself one thread short of being completely frazzled, these cookies make life easy again – without sacrificing taste, beauty, or the fun of getting into the kitchen with your younguns.
+For that day when you planned on coming home and making cookies with your kids but just found yourself one thread short of being completely frazzled, these chewy sugar cookies make life easy again – without sacrificing taste, beauty, or the fun of getting into the kitchen with your younguns.

 In my younger days, I thought these beautiful Spritz cookies looked so painstakingly perfect that they could surely only be made in factories.
 Then I purchased my first cookie press and was surprised to find they were the easiest shaped cookies I’d ever made!
 All it takes is mixing up the dough, chilling it, and then spooning it into the press.
 A light sprinkling of candies or colored sugars gives that magical Christmas look that has folks veering to the cookie platter first thing!